isomerpages/sportsg-corp/media-centre/media-release/_posts/2011-04-20-post-Singapore Sports Institute Gets Its First Executive Director.md

 9. A/P Lim loves the sport of Judo and has participated in numerous national competitions.
 He was a member of the Singapore Combined School Team that competed in Bangkok in 1982.
 He was a member of the Singapore Judo Federation between 1994 and 1997 and was instrumental in setting up the Jujitsu Association of Singapore in 2000.
 A/P Lim has been lecturing at the SSC's National Coaching Accreditation Programme since 1991 and he taught at the Fitness Instructor Course from 1995-1999.

 10. A/P Lim is an Adjunct Associate Professor at the Yong Loo Lin School of Medicine, NUS, where he teaches Exercise Physiology and he will also be lecturing on Exercise Biology at the School of Biological Sciences in NTU.
-A/P Lim collaborates actively in research with colleagues from A*STAR, NUS and NUHS, and with overseas partners, such as the Australian Institute of Sport.
+A/P Lim collaborates actively in research with colleagues from A&ast;STAR, NUS and NUHS, and with overseas partners, such as the Australian Institute of Sport.
 A/P Lim is a member of the MCYS's Olympic Pathway Programme's sub-committee for Sports Medicine and Science.
 A/P Lim is married with three children.

--End-
+---

 Annex A: Picture of Associate Professor Fabian Lim Chin Leong
 ![Associate Professor Fabian Lim Chin Leong.JPG [211 Kb]](/images/Media%20Centre/Media%20Release/2011/Apr/Associate%20Professor%20Fabian%20Lim%20Chin%20LeongJPG.jpeg)